mir-group/nequip/docs/guide/training-techniques/fine_tuning.md

 Model modification only works when the atom types in the new dataset are a subset of the original dataset used to train the model.
 You cannot add new atom types this way.
 ```

-It is recommended to set `shifts` to the isolated atom energies of your fine-tuning dataset's DFT settings, and initialize `scales` from dataset statistics of the fine-tuning dataset.
+It is recommended to set `shifts` to the isolated atom energies of your fine-tuning dataset's DFT settings.
+One can use the original scales (i.e. don't set `scales` when applying the `modify_PerTypeScaleShift` modifier) or initialize `scales` from dataset statistics of the fine-tuning dataset.

 ```yaml
 model: